 Benjamin Steininger is a cultural and media theorist, historian of science and technology, and curator.
 He is based both at MPIWG and the Cluster of Excellence UniSysCat at the TU-Berlin (2019–2022).
 His main research fields are the history and theory of industrial catalysis, history and theory of fossil resources, and a critique of fossil reason.
 These interests follow a long-standing agenda on the cultural history of energy and acceleration, and the industrial history and theory of the materials of modernity and of the Anthropocene: fuels and refined fossil raw materials, building materials.
 He is a member of the Anthropocene Working Group in Department I.

 At the University of Vienna, he completed his doctorate in history and philosophy of science (supervisor: Prof. Dr. Claus Pias, PD Dr. Peter Berz).
 Topic of his dissertation was the industrial history of catalysis in the twentieth century.
 He held scholarships at the Deutsches Museum Munich (2006), the Max Planck Institute for the History of Science in Berlin (2006/2007), University of Vienna (2007–2009), IFK International Research Center for Cultural Studies (2009/2010), the Center for Literary and Cultural Research Berlin (2010/2011), University of Applied Arts in Vienna (2013/2014).
-He is also involved in the Anthropocene Project at the HKW (Haus der Kulturen der Welt), Berlin.
+In 2016/2017 he taught at the University of Linz (AT) and at the Leuphana University Lüneburg (DE).